 In accordance with the Violence Against Women Act Reauthorization of 2013 (VAWA), the Campus Sexual Violence Elimination (SaVE) Act, Jeanne Clery Act, and Title IX, PTC is dedicated to increasing awareness of and preventing sexual harassment and sexual violence.

 The Sexual Harassment and Sexual Violence Policy contains information on sexual misconduct definitions, and policies and procedures for reporting and responding to reports of sexual misconduct.
-For information on steps to reduce the risk of sexual assault, and information for victims of sexual misconduct, view the Sexual Harassment and Sexual Assault Prevention Handbook.
+For information on steps to reduce the risk of sexual assault, and information for victims of sexual misconduct, view the Sexual Assault Prevention & Response Handbook.

 The Federal Campus Sexual Assault Victims’ Bill of Rights